 By carefully assessing which type of loan is best suited to your needs, you can decide if a cash-out refinance loan is right for you.
 Here are some of the benefits of this type of loan.

-- You get cash to spend as you please.
+- Spend cash as you please

-- You can take care of major expenses.
+- You can take care of major expenses

 Who Can Get a Cash-Out Refinance Loan?

 Qualifying for a cash-out refinance loan is similar to qualifying for an initial mortgage.
 Your lender will consider the loan-to-value ratio, your credit score and the appraised value of the home when deciding whether to issue the loan.
 The loan-to-value ratio is figured by dividing the mortgage amount owed by the appraised value.
 Typically, that figure must be less than 80%.

 You need a good credit rating to get the best interest rates, especially if your loan-to-value ratio is on the high end.
 You can also influence the appraised value is you are present during the appraisal and point out any improvements that have been made recently.